tridecco/game-board/docs/API.md

   - `definition` (Object): The metadata for the texture or group.
 The structure of `definition` varies:
     - For static texture leaves (e.g., a tile variant directly under `variants`): `{x, y, w, h}` (coordinates in the atlas).
     - For animated textures (base animation or a fully resolved variant): An object containing `frames` (Array of `{x,y,w,h}` coordinate objects), `fps` (number), and `range` (Array<number>).
-    - For group nodes that have a `type` property (e.g., "static" or "animated"): The group object itself as defined in the bundled `index.json` (e.g., `{type: "static", variants: {...}}` or `{type: "animated", fps: ..., range: ..., variants: {...}}`).
+    - For group nodes that have a `type` property (e.g., "static" or "animated"): The group object itself as defined in the bundled `index.json` (e.g., `{type: "static", scale: 1.24, variants: {...}}` or `{type: "animated", fps: ..., range: ..., scale: 1.0, variants: {...}}`).
 The `variants` object within will contain coordinate objects for static variants or `frames` arrays for animated variants.
+  - `scale` (number, optional): The scale factor for the texture or group, if present in the texture pack definition.
+This property appears at the top level of the returned object for easy access.
     Returns `null` if the key is invalid, does not resolve to a recognized structure, or if the texture pack is not fully loaded.

 #### Example